 - Windows 7 and newer

-- Mac OSX 10.6 and newer
+- Mac OSX 10.10 and newer

 - Linux - chromeOS

-Canvas supports the last two versions of every browser release.
-We highly recommend updating to the newest version of whatever browser you are using as well as the most up-to-date Flash plug-in.
+Canvas supports the last two versions of every major browser.
+We highly recommend updating to the newest version of the browser on your computer, as well as the most up-to-date Flash plug-in.

 The Canvas interface is designed to be used from web browsers on desktop computers and laptops.
 Canvas does not work well using the web browsers found on mobile devices (e.g., phones or tablets).